amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 ---
-title: "Weeknotes 19: Reflections on my first 2 weeks at Babylon"
+title: "Weeknote 19: Reflections on my first 2 weeks at Babylon"
 date: 2020-01-26
 categories:
 description: Getting to grips with a new design system, learning to say no, and a visit from my old friend, imposter syndrome.